Here are some examples of the how we are promoting equality in the workplace:

 Supporting the work of the Trust-wide Equality, Diversity and Inclusion Group, we have very active and committed staff networks.
 These include:

-- Race Equality Advisory Network
+- Race Equity Advisory Network

-- LGBTQ+ Network
+- LGBTQIA+ Network

 - Disability Network

-- Gender Equality Network
+- Gender Equity Network

 - Faith and Spirituality Network